 Linguists use the word Orthography to describe the conventional "spelling system" of a language.
 In this study, when possible, I will use the orthography used in modern day Southern Cusco Quechua, the language of the indigenous Andean residents of northern Bolivia, and southern Peru, to whom the khipu culture belongs.
 Hence, the Quechua Inka instead of the more common spanish Inca.
 Spanish spellings of words such as quipu, or quipu-camayoq are common in south-American countries (for example the Museo Chileno in Chile above), but I will use Quechua words/orthography when I can.

 Quechua is an intriguing language.
 I first discovered Quechua decades ago, early in my linguistics studies, when I discovered their "degree-of-belief particle", which is used to indicate the veracity of a statement.
 The three degrees of belief are 1.
 I saw John yesterday.
 2. Someone told me they saw John yesterday. and 3.
 I saw John in a dream yesterday.
 I have mad respect for a culture that values honesty so much that they make it part of their grammar.
 I remain an avid fan of the Quechua Class of New York and my able and dedicated teachers Ethan Crane and Emma Vq.

-Decades ago, while working in Nome Alaska, I studied the Inupiaq language used by the King Islander Inuit, in Nome Alaska.
+Decades ago, while working in Nome Alaska, I studied the Inupiaq language used by the local King Islander Inuit.
 Quechua and Inupiaq share many grammatical similarities - an agglutinative grammar, a degree of belief particle, etc. I feel so grateful that both these cultures were able to save their languages.
 What a relief it is to not have lost an ancient language.
 What a joy it is to know Quechua - this lovely testimony of how language can convey honesty and respect between us.